Succession

 No one but the most cold-hearted competitors among us like to see the collapse of a pipe band.
 When it’s a band with such a storied, long history as the Edinburgh City Police, which by all accounts decided on November 29, 2012, that 130 years is enough, it’s a punch to the guts.

-The last 40 years are littered with top-tier Grade 1 pipe bands that lost their pipe-major and quickly fell to and stayed in the lower-tier.
+The last 40 years are littered with top-tier Grade 1 pipe bands that lost their pipe-major and quickly fell to and stayed in the lower tier.
 Many of them eventually collapsed altogether.
 Here are a few: David Urquhart Travel, Vale of Atholl, Muirhead & Sons, Red Hackle, Dysart & Dundonald, Clan MacFarlane, Black Bottle, Clan Gregor, Woolmet & Danderhall, Bilston Glen, Polkemmet and now, of course, Lothian & Borders Police.

 No matter how successful or committed the pipe-major or leading-drummer, that person’s first order of business should be to prepare his or her successor, make clear to all who that successor is, and work with that heir-apparent to impart the leadership skills required for the job.
-Yes, that designated successor might get fed up waiting for the chance to lead and move on but, when that happens, a new successor should be selected and groomed – and everyone in the band should know about the choice.
+Yes, that designated successor might get fed up waiting for the chance to lead and move on, but when that happens, a new successor should be selected and groomed – and everyone in the band should know about the choice.

 Pipe bands are not much different from businesses.
-An organization’s style and culture are defined by the leader who gets to pick who’s on the team, who fits the style and culture, who brings the strengths to the group.
+An organization’s style and culture are defined by the leader, who gets to pick who’s on the team, who fits the style and culture, and who brings the strengths to the group.
 That leader also needs to have the confidence and integrity to know that change is inevitable, and looking after the group as a whole, even when he or she is no longer part of it, is central to the job.

 It starts with a succession plan.

-1. A succession plan saves a band….the military still uses this.
+A succession plan saves a band….the military still uses this.
 The Military succession planning process can sometimes take years and in most cases it is the Pipe Sgt that carries the torch to the next generation.
 Some times it can lead to the Pipe Major in waiting syndrom which can be detrimental to the band.

 Done properly the system works well…The Military can develop the leader but sadly a lot of Military individuals lack the musical abilities that are needed for the job, but those that love their craft can surface to the top and seek musical developement through private lessons when sadly in some cases the military lacks.

-2. Andrew, this article is spot on.
+Andrew, this article is spot on.

 I think the main problem is that natural-born leaders (with requisite musical ability) are as rare as hen’s teeth in this caper.